jamie-brannan/hundred-days-swift/16__instafilter/d053__notes.md

 var context: CIContext!
 var currentFilter: CIFilter!
 ```

+:white_check_mark:

->The first is a Core Image context, which is the Core Image component that handles rendering.
-We create it here and use it throughout our app, because creating a context is computationally expensive so we don't want to keep doing it.
+>The first is a Core Image `context`, which is the Core Image component _that handles rendering_.
+>* We create it here and use it throughout our app, because **creating a context is computationally expensive** so we don't want to keep doing it.

->
+:moneybag: Understandable.

 >The second is a Core Image filter, and will store whatever filter the user has activated.
 This filter will be given various input settings before we ask it to output a result for us to show in the image view.
 >
 >We want to create both of these in `viewDidLoad()`, so put this just before the end of the method: